kitessafikadu/GO2COD_PY_04/README.md

 ## Features

 * User-friendly GUI built with Tkinter
-* Allows users to input weight and height in metric units (kg and meters)
+* Allows users to input weight and height in metric units (kg and centimeters)
 * Calculates BMI based on user input
 * Displays BMI result along with a category label (e.g., Underweight, Normal weight, Overweight, Obese)